 Recruit BBA Students

-Students with Internships(Paid or for Credit)
+Students with Internship OfferPaid or for credit (Class of 2022)

 Register on Handshake.
 You must create a profile and connect with Emory’s account.

 Once your profile is approved, Handshake allows you to manage your undergraduate recruiting activities at Emory:

 - Receive a résumé bundle of students that apply to open positions

 - Search and message students and recent alumni who have made their profiles public

 - Submit a request to host a company presentation or an on-campus interview